Official Competition Details, Rules and Format

 The competition is designed for a small semi-rugged outdoor vehicle.
 Vehicle chassis can be fabricated from scratch or commercially bought.
 Entries must conform to the following specifications:

-• Speed: For safety, a maximum vehicle speed of five miles per hour (5 mph) will be enforced.
+· Speed: There will be a minimum speed of one mile per hour (1 mph) and a maximum vehicle speed of ten miles per hour (10 mph) that will be enforced.
 All vehicles must be hardware governed not to exceed this maximum speed.
+Speed will be checked at the end of the challenge to make sure one mph was averaged through the course.
 No changes to maximum speed control hardware are allowed after the vehicle passes Qualification.

 I.3 Payload